 After the Cactus Juice has been added to the chamber, place the lid on the chamber.
 You may need to apply a little pressure on the lid to get the gasket to seal.
 When you initially start the vacuum, you will be pulling an extraordinary amount of air out of the blanks which will cause the Juice to foam up considerably.
 It is best to open the vacuum control valve completely before starting the pump and slowly close it, keeping the foam under control.
 After the major foaming has subsided, apply full vacuum.

-Depending on the wood you are stabilizing and the vacuum pump you are using, it could take anywhere from 30 minutes to a number of hours to fully evacuate the air and stabilize your blanks.
+Depending on the wood you are stabilizing and the vacuum pump you are using, it could take anywhere from a couple of hours to many hours to fully evacuate the air from your material.
 If your wood contains any moisture at all, you will continue to get tiny bubbles for MANY hours.
 I suggest drying your wood as mentioned above.
 Keep the vacuum going until you see very few bubbles coming from the blanks.
 After all the air has been evacuated, release the vacuum and turn off your pump.
 (It is really important to not shut off your pump while under vacuum if you are using a rotary vane pump.
 You will cause premature wear on your pump.)

 Curing the Blanks

 Remove the blanks from the resin after they soak.
 Allow the excess Cactus Juice to drain from the blanks and then wrap them in aluminum foil.
 It is a good idea to wrap the blanks individually so that they don’t become one solid mass once the Juice cures.
 An easy way to do this is to roll out a 2’ (60 cm) piece of foil and start at one end, rolling the first blank in the foil until it is covered.
 Then add the second blank next to the first and wrap all of it again.
 Then add the third and repeat until all blanks are wrapped.
 Fold the ends over and you are ready for the oven.